Skip to content

 The shape of the day depends on whether anything is alarming.
 Most days: nothing.

-Cost analysis with penalty buckets (FinOps)
+Cost analysis (FinOps)

-sum by (interruption_penalty_bucket) (
+sum by (capacity_type, interruption_penalty_bucket) (

 bigfleet_shard_inventory_machines{state="Configured"}